FrostKiwi/treasurechest/posts/dual-kawase/dual-kawase.md

 <blockquote class="reaction"><div class="reaction_text">The most basic of blur algorithms and <strong>already</strong> we have kernel size, sample placement, sigma, resolution - influencing visual style and performance.
 Changing one influences the others.
 It's too much. </div><img class="kiwi" src="/assets/kiwis/dead.svg"></blockquote>

-## Alternative ways FFT
+## The magic of frequency space
 There is actually an alternative way to perform blurring, by performing an [image Fast Fourier Transform](https://usage.imagemagick.org/fourier/#introduction), [masking high frequency areas to perform the blur](https://usage.imagemagick.org/fourier/#blurring) and finally performing the inverse transformation.

 If we ignore the frequency domain transformation steps, then this makes the blurring step itself constant in time, regardless of blur radius!
 Small Radius Blur, Large Radius blur, all the same speed.
 But of course, we ***can't*** ignore the Frequency domain transformations.
 Unfortunately, this cannot be used in practice, as the FFT and inverse FFT steps don't translate well into a graphics pipeline context at all.

-3Blue1Brown covered what a Fourier Transform is in [great detail in a video series already](https://www.youtube.com/watch?v=spUNpyF58BY).
+3Blue1Brown covered what a Fourier Transform is, on its fundamental level was covered in [great detail in a video series already](https://www.youtube.com/watch?v=spUNpyF58BY).

 Fourier code written by https://github.com/turbomaze/JS-Fourier-Image-Analysis